ChrisTitusTech/winutil/README.md

 By following these guidelines, we can maintain a high standard of quality and ensure that the codebase remains organized and well-documented.

+NOTE: When creating a function please include "WPF" or "WinUtil" in the name so that it can be loaded into the runspace.

 ## Thanks to all Contributors
 Thanks a lot for spending your time helping Winutil grow.
 Thanks a lot!
 Keep rocking 🍻.